-Tax department 1st line The tax department are responsible for indentifying and managing Admiral's tax risks.
+Tax department 1st line The tax department are responsible for identifying and managing Admiral's tax risks.
 They are responsible for assessing and controlling the tax risks and reporting any weaknesses in controls or any risk events which occur.
-2nd line Risk & Compliance department These departments oversee and manage all risks across the business.
+Risk & Compliance department 2nd line These departments oversee and manage all risks across the business.
 They provide support, advice and the framework to the first line of defence.
 They also monitor and challenge the first line and ensure consistency in the measurement of risk across the business.
-2nd line Internal Audit The Internal Audit department provide independent assurance that the first two lines of defence are operating effectively.
+Internal Audit 3rd line The Internal Audit department provide independent assurance that the first two lines of defence are operating effectively.
 They report to the Audit Committee and ultimately to the Group Board.